Our forging facilities have some of the best capabilities in the world

 Our extensive forging facilities enable us to produce some of the most complex and intricate precision-forged components in the world.

 Three onsite forges work with a wide range of materials including aluminium, titanium and steel alloys as well as other specialist materials.
 We excel at producing a wide variety of asymmetric and complex shapes while achieving the desired grain flow and mechanical properties to meet exacting customer specifications.

 We have a highly-skilled team of master forgers and over sixty forging units from 150 tonnes up to 12,000 tonnes including hydraulic presses, screw presses and hammers.
-They can produce die forgings from 100g to 200kg and hand forgings up to 800kg.
+We produce closed die forgings up to 250kg and hand forgings up to 800kg.

 We can process all the core materials forged in house, including quenching them in water (from cold to boiling), oils and polymers.
 We also have the capability for all ancillary operations including:

 - Anodising and surface treatments.